-Angharad is a solicitor in the Industrial Disease department and has over three years of experience in dealing with asbestos related disease claims.
+Angharad is an Associate in the Industrial Disease department and has over three years of experience in dealing with asbestos related disease claims.
 She acts for patients suffering from asbestos related diseases including asbestosis, pleural thickening and mesothelioma, and also specialises in claims for silicosis.

 Angharad has experience in handling claims with complex liability issues and multiple defendants to include secondary exposure cases.